Feature Matrix

 | Real-Time Collaboration | ||

 Data as of February 2026.
-Archbee's base price excludes AI, analytics, API access, and app embedding—these are paid add-ons.
-Tango pricing is per-user and scales with team size.
+Features based on publicly available vendor documentation and pricing pages.
+Archbee's $50/month base price excludes AI, analytics, API access, app widget, and PDF export — all are paid add-ons.

 Strengths & Weaknesses